 There’s plenty of evidence to suggest that journaling is good for our mental wellbeing.

-While you’re safe at home, a daily diary or a gratitude journal to record details of your day-to-day life during the coronavirus can help your brain process your thoughts and emotions, leaving you feeling happier, calmer and more in control.
+A daily diary or a gratitude journal to record details of your day-to-day life can help your brain process your thoughts and emotions especially at this time, leaving you feeling happier, calmer and more in control.

 How does it work?

-Many different things can affect your mood right now, such as uncertainty over the future, adapting to working from home, taking on new responsibilities and restrictions on what we can do and where we can go.
+Many different things can affect your mood right now, such as uncertainty over the future, concerns for loved ones and the economic climate.

 Keeping a mood diary allows you to track and understand how certain events, situations and interactions make you feel.
 The good and the bad.
 By keeping track of the context of your ups and downs, over time you'll build up a clear picture of what affects your mood and how.